Soluling home Document home

 Note!
 You can use wildcards in the file name.
 The easiest way to do that is to select one file and then check All similar files check box.

 Click Next to go to the next page of the wizard.
-Another way to create a new project is to drag and drop the file you want to localize to the main window of Soluling.
 Now, if you have exiting localized files, Soluling finds them and shows a page where you can check the files where you want to import translations.

 If you don't want to import translation from the Finnish file, uncheck the check box.
 Click Next.
 The final page, Select Languages, appears.
 The task here is to select the original language (if not detected) and to select the target languages.
 In our case, Soluling detected that the original file uses English.
 In addition, Soluling added Finnish as a target language because we selected to import translations from an existing Finnish file.